Air Drop, Nearby Share, & Self Share: What Parents & Educators Need to Know About Student Device Dangers

 AirDrop & Nearby Share dangers in the news

-• Check your device’s file-sharing settings (see detailed directions below for Apple, Android, and Chrome OS)
+• Check your device’s file-sharing default setting (see detailed directions below for Apple, Android, and Chrome OS)

 • Consider turning Bluetooth and WiFi off on any of your devices when you don’t need to be connected to them